RavenProject/Ravencoin/whitepaper/README.md

 ## 11. Additional

 Other projects can use this chain.
-Second layer solutions, particularly those being built for projects which share the code base of Bitcoin can be built on the Ravencoin project.
+Second layer solutions, particularly those being built for projects which share the code base of Bitcoin can be built on the Yottaflux project.
 RSK, the Lightning Network, confidential transactions, and other scalability improvements, etc. to various open source projects could benefit projects built on this platform.

 ## 12. Conclusion

-Ravencoin is a platform coin built on the UTXO[19] model of Bitcoin.
-Modifying Bitcoin code to add these capabilities is not practical, but Ravencoin is a platform built from a code fork and issuing newly mined RVN.
-Ravencoin will be adding assets, rewards, unique assets, messaging, and voting.
+Yottaflux is a platform coin built on the UTXO[19] model of Bitcoin.
+Modifying Bitcoin code to add these capabilities is not practical, but Yottaflux is a platform built from a code fork and issuing newly mined RVN.
+Yottaflux will be adding assets, rewards, unique assets, messaging, and voting.
 The Raven protocol’s capabilities will be rolled out in phases which will be done as a planned hard fork upgrade.
 The code base is designed allow users and developers to maintain a secure, decentralized, and tamper resistant network.

-The Ravencoin project can also serve as a base and starting point for projects, second layer solutions, experiments, and business ideas which might benefit from either the Bitcoin-based code base with adjustments or the native additional features added to the Ravencoin blockchain.
+The Yottaflux project can also serve as a base and starting point for projects, second layer solutions, experiments, and business ideas which might benefit from either the Bitcoin-based code base with adjustments or the native additional features added to the Yottaflux blockchain.

 _The Inuit, Tlinglit, Tahitian, Chukchi, Sioux, the Haida, and many others call Raven the magical keeper of secrets, the trickster, friend of the First Men and Creator of the World - an idea or force able to shift, change, and create something from nothing.
 In open source, the power of the crowd can accomplish much more than any one person or organization.
 All are welcome to contribute._